evennia/evennia/docs/source/Howtos/Evennia-for-roleplaying-sessions.md

 ```

-Finally, issue the `@reload` command to update the server to your changes.
+Finally, issue the `reload` command to update the server to your changes.
 Developer-level players
-(or the superuser) should now have the `@gm/@ungm` command available.
+(or the superuser) should now have the `gm/ungm` command available.

 ## Character sheet